pinecone-io/pinecone-dotnet-client/README.md

 [control plane](https://docs.pinecone.io/reference/api/introduction#control-plane)
 operations.

-### Create Index
+### Create index

-You can use the Java SDK to create two types of indexes:
+You can use the .NET SDK to create two types of indexes:
   1. [Serverless indexes](https://docs.pinecone.io/guides/indexes/understanding-indexes#serverless-indexes) (recommended for most use cases)
   2. [Pod-based indexes](https://docs.pinecone.io/guides/indexes/understanding-indexes#pod-based-indexes) (recommended for high-throughput use cases).

-#### Create a Serverless Index
+#### Create a serverless index

-The following is an example of creating a serverless index in the `us-west-2` region of AWS.
+The following is an example of creating a serverless index in the `us-east-1` region of AWS.
 For more information on serverless and regional availability, see [Understanding indexes](https://docs.pinecone.io/guides/indexes/understanding-indexes#serverless-indexes).

 ```csharp